MarekSchiffer/pgu/macOS_arm64/05. Chapter 5 - toUpper/Readme.md

 chmod 0644 ./toUpper
 ```
 would allow the owner, first digit after the leading 0, to read and write, since
 $6 = 4 + 2$.
-The group, second digit after leading 0, allows the group to read and the last
+The group, second digit after leading 0, has permission to read and the last
-digit allows everybody to read.
+digit allows everyone to read as well.
 The leading zero indicates that this is an octal number
 $\in [0,7]$.

 In the same way
 ```
 chmod 0711 ./toUpper
 ```
-would allow the owner to read, write and execute the program, while everybody else can just execute it.
+would allow the owner to read, write and execute the program $7 = 4 + 2 + 1$, while everybody else can just execute it.

-### File permissions within the program ( **File Status Flags** )
+### File Status Flags
-The permissions outlined above are valid for files outside of the program.
-Additionally, we need to
+The permissions outlined File Descriptor Falgs above are valid for files outside of the program.
-specify the permissions within the program.
+Additionally, we need to specify the permissions within the program.
 Are we allowed to write to the file?
-Do we overwrite it,
-if it already exists?
+Do we overwrite it, if it already exists?
 Do we append to it, if it already exists?
-All this can be specified and is another
+All this can be
-input to the syscall.
-These permissions are called **File Status Flags** and are typically given in hexadecimal.
+specified and is another input to the syscall.
+These permissions are called **File Status Flags** and are
+typically given in hexadecimal.
 The Flag names are standardized and prefixed with O\_ for **O**pen.
 The ones, we'll need are:

 | Flag       | Hex Value | Description                                      |
 |------------|-----------|--------------------------------------------------|
 | O_RDONLY   | 0x0       | Open file **R**ead **Only**.                     |